-- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the internal media interface. - For Media IP, select the internal media interface IP address defined in Section 7.3. - Select RTP port ranges for the media path with the enterprise end-points.
+- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the internal media interface. - In the IP Address drop down menus, select the internal network interface and IP address.
+When the internal network interface is selected, the bottom drop down menu is populated with the available IP addresses as defined in Section 7.6. - Select RTP port ranges for the media path with the enterprise end-points.